Skip to content

 These two PowerShell scripts search the Unified Audit Log from both directions.
 Search-UnifiedAuditLog-operations-performed-by.ps1 uses -UserIds to find operations performed by a mailbox identity.
 Search-UnifiedAuditLog-operations-performed-to.ps1 uses -ObjectIds to find operations performed to or against the mailbox object.

-Both scripts connect to Exchange Online, search the last seven days by default, collect large audit result sets in batches, parse the AuditData JSON payload, and export the results to CSV in the same folder as the script.
+Both scripts connect to Exchange Online, collect large audit result sets in batches, parse the AuditData JSON payload, and export the results to CSV in the same folder as the script.
+Both scripts accept the mailbox as a required parameter.
+The performed-by script searches the last seven days by default, and the performed-to script searches the last 90 days by default.

 Requirements